valohai/docs/source/tutorials/valohai/advanced/index.rst

 -----------------------------------------------

 **Pipeline** is a version controlled collection of executions some of which rely on the results of the previous executions thus creating a directed graph.
-These pipeline graphs consist of nodes and edges and we'll discuss these further down.
+These pipeline graphs consist of nodes and edges.

 For example, consider the following sequence of data science operations:

 1. **preprocess** dataset on a memory-optimized machine
-2. **train** multiple machine learning models on GPU machines using the preprocessed data (1)
+2. **train** multiple machine learning models on GPU machines using the preprocessed database

-We could say that you have 2 separate operations or :doc:`steps </core-concepts/steps>`:
-**preprocess** and **train**.
+3. **deploy** the train model to an HTTP endpoint

-This pipeline would have 2 or more **nodes**; at least one for each step mentioned above.
+This pipeline would have 3 or more **nodes**; at least one for each step mentioned above.
 Training could have additional nodes if you are training in parallel but lets keep it simple:

-.. thumbnail:: /core-concepts/pipelines.png
+.. thumbnail:: /tutorials/valohai/advanced/deploy-pipeline.png
-   :alt: You configure data stores per project-basis on Valohai.
+   :alt: Pipeline with 3 nodes (preprocess, train and deploy)

 .. seealso::